Introduction to Shopify

 - Insert SEO: All-in-one SEO tool to optimize your store.

-- Yotpo: Product & Photo Reviews: Display reviews, ratings, photos, and more for your products.
+- Yotpo: Product and Photo Reviews: Display reviews, ratings, photos, etc., for your products.

 - Fera Social Proof: Insert customer testimonials, recent buyer popups, etc., to increase conversion rates.

-- Candy Rack: Allow automatic upsells with additional services, free gifts, and packaged goods.
+- Candy Rack: Allow automatic upsells with additional services, free gifts, and packaged items.

 WordPress:

-In terms of e-commerce features, WordPress is certainly not lacking either.
+In terms of e-commerce features, WordPress is certainly not lacking.
 As with design options, you will need to do some work to search for relevant features and add them to your site.
-It is done byinstalling different Plugins, which can be more complex than you might expect.
+This is done byinstalling different plugins, which can be more complex than you might expect.
 Using just WooCommerce, you can have the following features:- Full control over your data

 - Unlimited customization